richa237/apartmentManagementSystem/DesignDocuments/userStories.md

 ### Admin view maintenance report

-As an admin, I want to be able to view and filter requests based on status (received, in progress, complete) so that I can see which requestes are still open.*
+As an admin, I want to be able to view and filter requests based on status (received, in progress, complete) so that I can see which requests are still open.*

 ### Password Reset